 - Rinse the Cornish game hens briefly with cold water, then pat them completely dry with paper towels.*

-- Brush vegetable oil onto the birds, then rub seasoning salt on them (about 1 teaspoon for each).
+- Brush vegetable oil onto the birds, then rub seasoning salt on them.
+(Use about 1 teaspoon seasoning salt for each hen).
 Set aside for a moment.

 - Place the vegetables into 1 large or 2 small cast iron pans.
-Drizzle a little bit of oil on the vegetables, then sprinkle them with the remaining ½ teaspoon of seasoning salt.
+Drizzle a little bit of oil on the vegetables, then sprinkle them with the remaining seasoning salt (about ½ teaspoon).

 - Set the hens on top of the vegetables.

-- Transfer the pan(s) to the oven and roast everything, uncovered, until the thickest part of the game hens' thigh meat registers 165 degrees F. (about 1 hour).
+- Transfer the pan(s) to the oven.
+Roast, uncovered, until the thickest part of the game hens' thigh meat registers 165 degrees F. (about 1 hour).
 About 50 minutes into the roasting time, baste the chicken skin with the drippings that are in the pan.

 - Turn on the broiler and broil the hens for 3 to 5 minutes to really crisp up the skin.